Optimizing Crop Management with Reinforcement Learning and Imitation Learning: Experiments and Results

-During the policy training under full observation, we included all the states from DSSAT as the input to the RL agent.
-However, most of the states available in DSSAT, including nitrate leaching and daily nitrogen denitrification, cannot be obtained or even measured by farmers with existing instruments in reality.
-As a result, there is no way to implement those trained policies on a real farm, and a policy that only utilize state information that can be easily obtained or measured (partial observation) by farmers is necessary for field tests.
-Here, we trained the policy under partial observation with both RL and IL.
-In IL, the RL-trained policies under full observation were used as experts to train new policies.
+For RL-based policy training in Section~\ref{sec:RL_full}, we included a large number of state variables from DSSAT as the input to the RL agent.
+However, most of the state variables used, including nitrate leaching and daily N denitrification, cannot be readily obtained or even measured by farmers with accessible instruments in reality.
+As a result, there is no way to implement those trained policies on a real farm.
+A policy that only utilizes state variables that can be easily obtained or measured (partial observation) is necessary for real-world deployment.
+In this section, we present a method based on IL to train management policies that only use readily available information for decision-making, in which the RL-trained policies under full observation in Section \ref{sec:RL_full} are used as experts to be mimicked.
+All the state variables needed by the IL-trained policies, can be easily accessed or measured by farmers in the real world, like the weather information, soil water content, which can be measured by a soil moisture meter, and maize growing stage, which can be easily identified by an experienced farmer.